RRB JE exam paper leak: One candidate, his associates booked

 "For the test, Career Heights institute in Thane was appointed as the exam control agency, which was coordinating with the Satvat Infosol Pvt Ltd based in Chennai," Khairnar said.
-Total 300 candidates appeared for the test at the Thane centre.
-However, the next day the Chennai-based agency found some issue with one of the computers.
+Total of 300 candidates appeared for the test at the Thane center.
+However, the next day the Chennai-based agency found some issues with one of the computers.
 During the check, it was found that a remote access device had been connected to the CPU of that computer," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)